What is specialist care?

 What is involved in our specialist care service?

-Our specialist service offers a multidisciplinary team (MDT) approach, within which one of our in-house, specialist clinicians will be allocated to lead the person’s care which will be either:
+Our specialist service offers a multidisciplinary team (MDT) approach, where an in-house, specialist clinician will be allocated to lead the person’s care.

-You may have the input of both experts or just one, depending on what your care requirements are and the level of support you need.
-Both of our clinicians will work with you, your loved ones and other health professionals, taking a multidisciplinary approach.
+You may have the input of two experts or just one, depending on what your care requirements are and the level of support you need.
+Our clinicians will work with you, your loved ones and other health professionals, taking a multidisciplinary approach.
 That way, your care plan is tailored to your needs and preferences, and care can be delivered in a seamless, professional manner.

 Our nurse-led pathway is available for those living with complex health needs, and is led by Dr Pritchard.
-It forms part of our specialist service offer which sees our Consultant Admiral Nurse working closely with our Occupational Therapist to share expertise and clinical skills to enable our care teams deliver high-quality, specialist care at home.
+It forms part of our specialist service offer which sees our Consultant Admiral Nurse sharing expertise and clinical skills to enable our care teams to deliver high-quality, specialist care at home.

-Our OT-led specialist service is overseen by our in-house Occupational Therapist, Jackie Cooper, and provides support and oversight to ensure that people can live safely and well at home.
-Our OT-led service drives improved outcomes for people at high risk of falling, with mobility challenges or goals, and for those transitioning home from hospital or another care setting.
+We will work closely with an occupational therapist, and provide support and oversight to ensure that people can live safely and well at home.
+The OT-led service drives improved outcomes for people at high risk of falling, with mobility challenges or goals, and for those transitioning home from hospital or another care setting.

 Meet our experts

-The Good Care Group has two lead clinicians that oversee all of our specialist care clients – Dr Jane Pritchard, Consultant Admiral Nurse, and Jackie Cooper, Occupational Therapist.
-Between them, they have over 50 years’ experience in healthcare.
+The Good Care Group has clinicians that oversee all of our specialist care clients – Dr Jane Pritchard, Consultant Admiral Nurse, who has over 15 years of experience in healthcare.

 Meet our Consultant Admiral Nurse, Dr Jane Pritchard